Content theory: Natural theories

 The natural system assumes that people have higher-order needs, which contrasts with the rational theory that suggests that people dislike work and only respond to rewards and punishment.
 According to McGregor's Theory Y, human behavior is based on satisfying a hierarchy of needs: physiological, safety, social, ego, and self-fulfillment.

 Physiological needs are the lowest and the most important level.
 These fundamental requirements include food, rest, shelter, and exercise.
-After the physiological needs are satisfied, employees can focus on safety needs, which include “protection against danger, threat and deprivation.”
+After the physiological needs are satisfied, employees can focus on safety needs, which include "protection against danger, threat and deprivation".
 However, if management makes arbitrary or biased employment decisions, then an employee's safety needs are unfulfilled.

 The next set of needs is social, which refers to the desire for acceptance, affiliation, reciprocal friendships, and love.
 As such, the natural system of management assumes that close-knit work teams are productive.
 Accordingly, if an employee's social needs are unmet, then he will act disobediently.

 There are two types of egoistic needs, the second-highest order of needs.
 The first type refers to one's self-esteem, which encompasses self-confidence, independence, achievement, competence, and knowledge.
 The second type of needs deals with reputation, status, recognition, and respect from colleagues.
 Egoistic needs are much more difficult to satisfy.

 The highest order of needs is for self-fulfillment, including recognition of one's full potential, areas for self-improvement, and the opportunity for creativity.
 This differs from the rational system, which assumes that people prefer routine and security to creativity.
-Unlike the rational management system, which assumes that humans don't care about these higher-order needs, the natural system is based on these needs as a means for motivation.
+Unlike the rational management system, which assumes that humans do not care about these higher-order needs, the natural system is based on these needs as a means for motivation.